Iasa-Global/btabok/pages/competency_model/security.md

 | **CITA -- Associate** | -   Learner will be able to extract security requirements from positive requirements
 | | -   Learner will be able to explain different authorization requirements types (DAC, NDAC, MAC, RBAC, etc).
 | | -   Learner will be able to identify different types of requirements (integrity, auditing, session management, archiving, antipiracy, etc).
-| **CITA -- Specialist** | -   Learner will be able to conduct Protection Needs Elicitation procedures, like policy decomposition, data classification, misuse and abuse case modeling S-OM.
+| **CITA -- Professional** | -   Learner will be able to conduct Protection Needs Elicitation procedures, like policy decomposition, data classification, misuse and abuse case modeling S-OM.
 | | -   Learner will be able to identify the access control method to use in different cases
-| **CITA -- Professional** | -   Learner will be able to identify, capture, manage, security requirements enterprise wide
+| **CITA -- Distinguished** | -   Learner will be able to identify, capture, manage, security requirements enterprise wide
 | | -   Learner will be able to prioritize and perform a trade-of process to select security requirements to implement based on the business strategy and resources.

 ## Security in Architecture and Design